String Connections and Chern-Simons Theory: Summary of the Results

 \end{theorem}

 The first part follows directly from a general result of Stevenson \cite{stevenson2}, see Lemma \ref{trivvanish}.
-The second part are Propositions \ref{stringstructureaustriv} and \ref{stringbijection} in Section \ref{trivstring}: there we note that both sides are torsors over $\h^3(M,\Z)$ and specify a canonical, equivariant map.
+The second part is Proposition \ref{stringbijection} in Section \ref{trivstring}: there we observe that both sides are torsors over the group $\h^3(M,\Z)$, and prove that $\mathbb{T}\mapsto \xi_{\mathbb{T}}$ is equivariant.

-In the following parts of this article we take the point of view that a string structure on $P$ \emph{is} a trivialization of the associated Chern-Simons 2-gerbe $\mathbb{CS}_P$.
-As a consequence, string structures are not just a set as in Definition \ref{stringstructure}, they inherit the structure of trivializations of bundle 2-gerbes: